 Members: Your genotype for rs1799963 (i3002432) is —.

 Factor V, coded for by the F5 gene, is a coagulation protein mainly synthesized in the liver and then circulated through the body.
 It is activated in clotting by thrombin and can bind to activated platelets.
 Just as there is a cascade of events to quickly cause a blood clot to form, there are other molecules involved, such as protein C, in turning off the clotting when it is no longer needed. [ref]

 The F5 gene variant, known as factor V Leiden, has links in many studies to an increased risk of deep vein thrombosis and pulmonary embolism.
 A meta-analysis combined data from 31 studies estimates that the increase in the risk of thrombosis for people carrying one copy of the variant was 4-fold and the increase for those carrying two copies was 11-fold.[ref][ref][ref][ref]

 Check your genetic data for rs6025 (23andMe v4, v5; AncestryDNA):

 - C/T: one copy of factor V Leiden

 - T/T: two copies of factor V Leiden

 The ITGB3 gene codes for the fibrinogen receptor that is a part of how platelets form clots.

 One well studied ITGB3 genetic variant is known as PIA1/A2.
 Studies show that people who carry the A2 variant have faster clotting times.
-It is also linked to an increased risk of heart attacks and deep vein thrombosis (blood clots).[ref][ref][ref][ref]
+It also has links to an increased risk of heart attacks and deep vein thrombosis (blood clots).[ref][ref][ref][ref]

 Check your genetic data for rs5918 (23andMe v4, v5; AncestryDNA):